sifteo/thundercracker/docs/doxygen/src/getting_started.md

 Getting Started     {#getting_started}
 ===============

+@brief Quickly build and run your first app

 # Requirements
 If you don't have it already, grab the latest version of the SDK at https://www.sifteo.com/developers